Saab 35 Draken: Saab 35E (Erik)

 Reconnaissance version of the Saab 35D designated S 35E (Erik).
 60 aircraft (35901–35960), including test aircraft, built between 1963 and 1968 in 2 series.
 The S 35E was initially planned to be designated S 35B2, before being renamed to S 35E in January 1960.
 In 1958 the SAF planned to order 60 J 35B2 (J 35D) fighters in November 1960, which were intended to be converted to S 35B2 (S 35E) reconnaissance aircraft at a later date.
 In the end, 30 S 35E were produced as new aircraft (35902–35931) and delivered between July 1965 to May 1966 as series 1, while 28 S 35E were converted from J 35D (35932–35959) and delivered between October 1966 to January 1968 as series 2.
 Two more aircraft, S 35E (35901) and S 35E (35960) were also converted from Davids but never delivered to the SAF.

 The base aircraft of the Saab 35E was almost identical to the J 35D and featured the same engine and afterburner, the RM6CS and EBK67.
 It differed however in that it had no armament or radar, as to make space for 9 Vinten cameras, five in the nose and four in the fuselage, some mounted upright, others mounted obliquely.
-The aircraft was however fitted with a radar warning receiver and could mount a countermeasure pod named Kapsel KB with chaffs under the wings to increase its survivability.
+The aircraft was however fitted with a radar warning receiver and could mount a countermeasure pod named Kapsel KB with chaff and flare dispensers under the wings to increase its survivability.
 The aircraft had 4 primary hardpoints in total for external ordnance, 1 under each wing and 2 on the belly.
 For long range missions it was possible to mount up to 4 drop tanks on these hardpoints.
-For night missions it could carry an active infrared reconnaissance system of EG&G design in a pod fitted to a belly hardpoint.
+For night missions it could carry an active infrared reconnaissance pod designed by EG&G and fitted to a belly hardpoint.

 Saab 35F (Filip)

 Fighter version designated J 35F (Filip).
 Delivered between 1965 and 1972, total production: 230.
-This variant had improved electronics and avionics, e.g. integrated radar, aim and missile systems.
-The aircraft's main armament were IR and SARH versions of the Hughes Falcon missile originally intended for the J 35D, but one of the cannon was removed to make space for more avionics.
+This variant had improved electronics and avionics, e.g. integrated radar, aim and missile systems, introducing the capability to use semi-active radar homing (SARH) and infrared homing (IR) versions of the Hughes Falcon missile, rb 27 (HM-55 / AIM-26B export) and rb 28 (HM-58 / AIM-4C export) respectively, originally intended for the J 35D.
+To make space for more avionics, the left cannon was removed, with ammunition increased to 120 rounds for the right cannon as compensation.

 The J 35F existed in two primary variants: